DNAcastigator/Chromatin-Dynamics-as-a-Precursor-to-Genetic-Evolution-in-Heliconius-erato-Speciation/Differential Accessibility ATAC-peaks.md

 # Differential Accessibility pipeline
 The DE analysis is divided into two main parts: Removal of unwanted variation (RUVseq) and actual Differential accessibility.
 I used a single custom function to perform all the steps together but I will break it down here.

+The full script for this step can be found [here](https://github.com/DNAcastigator/summer-project/blob/main/scripts/DE.ATAC.R)

 ## RUVseq
 The R package 'Removal of Unwanted Variation' eliminates various sources of noise in the data, including batch, library preparation, and other nuisance effects.
 It employs between-sample normalization methods as proposed in Risso et al. (2014).